vitalyspirin/SimpleActiveRecord/README.md

 var_dump($person->rules());
 ```

-In the case the output will be the following (pay attention to 'person_gender' and 'person_dob' fields):
+In this case the output will be the following (pay attention to 'person_gender' and 'person_dob' fields):
 <pre>
 array (size=5)
   0 =>